Learn Salem’s History

 The Spanish-American War

-Spanish-American War: About 300 Salem residents serve, including John P. Riley, who received the Medal of Honor for his bravery while on a naval mission to cut an underwater communications cable in Cienfuegos, Cuba.
+About 300 Salem residents served, including John P. Riley, who received the Medal of Honor for his bravery while on a naval mission to cut an underwater communications cable in Cienfuegos, Cuba.
+William H. Saunders, a member of Theodore Roosevelt’s Rough Riders, died of malaria on a hospital ship following the Battle of San Juan Hill, and the future President personally apologized to his parents after the war.

 1900s